17 Best Things to Do in Nevada

-One of the top things to do in Reno is visit the National Automobile Museum.
+One of the top attractions to visit in Reno is the National Automobile Museum.
 This world-class museum, formerly the collection of Bill Harrah, has more than 200 unique, classic, and historic automobiles.

 The collection includes a group of star-owned cars (Elvis, Marilyn Monroe, etc.) as well as cars from current movies like the Fast and Furious.
 There are also race cars and a large NASCAR collection.

 If you visit Reno in September, the city hosts the Reno Air Races, a month-long aviation festival and series of speed and acrobatic competitions.
 Head to Reno during the first week of August for the annual Hot August Nights car and music festival.
 For the past 35 years, the event has attracted classic car, muscle car, and hot rod owners and aficionados, who spend the week cruising the streets and attending car shows, auctions, and concerts.